Yb12217694/ItChat/README.md

 ## [WeChat](WeChat.py)
 You can learn from "WeChat.py" to use tkinter to combine the above two steps and build a simple graphical interface.
+The ["AutoReply.py"](AutoReply.py) used is a custom module, similar to "Tuling_robot.py".